 Created by former "Bob Newhart Show" writer/producers Tom Patchett & Jay Tarses, it had a stellar cast of people who were either already familiar to viewers (Dabney Coleman, John Fiedler), or would go on to more success: Joanna Cassidy ("Blade Runner"; "Six Feet Under"), Max Wright ("ALF"; "Norm"), Charlie Robinson ("Night Court"), Meshach Taylor ("Designing Women") and Geena Davis.
-Rounding out the cast in recurring roles were Claude Earl Jones and Pippa Peartree.
+Rounding out the cast in recurring roles were Claude Earl Jones and stage veteran Pippa Peartree.

-"Cheers," "Taxi" and "Kate & Allie" dominated the awards, and "BB" went winless, though Cassidy picked up a Golden Globe in 1984.
-In 1999, TV Guide ranked Bill Bittinger 42 of its 50 Greatest TV Characters of All-Time .
+"Cheers," "Taxi" and "Kate & Allie" dominated the awards at the time, and "BB" went winless, though Cassidy picked up a Golden Globe in 1984.

 Critics loved the show and one episode ("Jerry Lewis Week") was ranked #69 on TVGuide's 1997 list of the 100 greatest television episodes of all-time.
 (Fittingly, Coleman would appear on "The Tonight Show Starring Johnny Carson" on March 21, 1984, alongside Lewis).
+In 1999, TV Guide ranked Bill Bittinger #42 on its 50 Greatest TV Characters of All-Time.

 The creative team included Mitch Markowitz, Carol Gray, Ellen Falcon, Jim Drake and Dennis Klein (who would be a major force behind the similar "Larry Sanders Show").
 One episode was written by Merrill Markoe, head writer for "Late Night with David Letterman."
 When Coleman guested with Dave on May 31, 1983, he briefly mentioned the connection.
 Another episode, "Miss WBFL," was written by Geena Davis, fresh off working with Coleman on 1982's "Tootsie."

 However, airing on NBC in the early '80s meant the show was poorly promoted and low-rated.
 All 26 episodes fell within the 1983-84 rating season, and the show ranked #72.
 NBC President Brandon Tartikoff canceled it, a move he later said was his biggest professional regret (in his 1992 book "The Last Great Ride").
 At the same time, he did renew "St. Elsewhere" (#70) and "Double Trouble" (#71), from the team behind "Punky Brewster."
+My guess is that Tartikoff's boss, Grant Tinker, knew that Patchett and Tarses were at odds, and it wasn't worth renewing a show that was going to have a major creative shakeup.
+Tinker actually gave the duo their big break, when he was running MTM Productions, and they later produced his wife's short-lived 1978 variety show, "Mary."

 "Buffalo Bill" feels very much like an MTM show, except that it was shot on a closed set, single-camera, with a laugh track.
 The creators talk about that decision (and how BB led to their split as a team) in this 2010 article.
 (Veteran MTM writer Earl Pomerantz even makes a cameo as stuntman "Crazy Eddie" Finsek in one episode).